-In the event that the Voting Guidelines do not address how a proxy should be voted and Glass Lewis refrains from making a recommendation as to how the proxy should be voted, the Proxy Committee will make a determination as to how the proxy should be voted.
+In the event that the Voting Guidelines do not address how a proxy should be voted, the Proxy Committee will make a determination as to how the proxy should be voted.
 The Proxy Committee will consider those matters it deems appropriate to determine how the proxy should be voted, including whether there is a material conflict of interest with respect to the voting of the proxy in accordance with its decision.
-The Proxy Committee will document its consideration of those matters, and an authorized member of the Proxy Committee will instruct Glass Lewis to vote in such manner with respect to applicable client or clients.
+The Proxy Committee will document its consideration of those matters, and NBIA then instructs Glass Lewis to vote in such manner with respect to applicable client or clients.
 Material conflicts cannot be resolved by simply abstaining from voting.